ShellShoccar-jpn/csp_en/README.md

 # Preface

-## Shell script Compatibility is Up To You
+## Shell Script Compatibility is Up To You

 Many programmers regard that shell script is a single-use script language because there are many dialects among each Unix OS.
 But **THAT INTERPRETATION IS NOT CORRECT!** The reason for it is that they don't know which phrases are dialects or not.
 The programmers use a lot of incompatible or vendor-unique commands, options, syntax without knowing the information.
 After all, they haven't studied enough about shell script.